Napa human trafficking trial ends in hung jury

 Seven of the 12 jurors said they could not find 28-year-old Kevin Lamarr Lewis guilty of seven felony charges, including two counts of human trafficking, two counts of pimping, two counts of pandering and one count of dissuading a witness, said Lewis' public defender, Andy Rubinger.

-Lewis was, however, convicted of five misdemeanor charges related to contacting a woman twice in spite of protective orders, delaying an officer, driving on a suspended license and making phone calls that he should not have made in jail.
+Lewis was, however, convicted of five misdemeanor charges related to contacting a woman twice in spite of protective orders, delaying an officer, driving on a suspended license and making phone calls in jail that he should not have made.

 Last week, the jury — half male, half female — heard testimony from a young woman in her 20s who accused Lewis of pimping her.
 She is not named in this article because the Napa County District Attorney's Office identified her as a victim.